Planning a trip to France

 A Les Mis fan?
 You can take a walking tour of revolutionary Paris that includes many of the sites mentioned in Les Miserables.

-You can also take a tour of the Paris of Victor Hugo, tours of the D-Day battlefields at Normandy, tours of the World War I trenches at Verdun, tours of ancient Roman France … you get the idea.
+You can also take a tour of the house of Victor Hugo, tours of the D-Day battlefields at Normandy, tours of the World War I trenches at Verdun, tours of ancient Roman France … you get the idea.

 If you have an historical itch regarding France, there’s a tour that can scratch it.